massung/CHIP-8/README.md

 ## Example CHIP-8 Programs

 There are a few example programs in `games/sources` for you you play around with, modify, and learn from.

+## Thanks!

+Special thanks to Andy Kelts for creating the nice icons and my good friend [Mark Allender](https://github.com/allender) for his continual harassment.
+And if you think this is cool, check out Mark's [Apple II emulator](https://github.com/allender/apple2emu)!

 ## That's all folks!